 Our Cat Fence:

 Our cat fence is a beautiful and functional addition to our yard.
-We wanted something that was safe for our cat but also added to the beauty of our yard, so we decided to build it ourselves.
+We wanted something safe for our cat but also added to the beauty of our yard, so we decided to build it ourselves.
 Surely you can find premade cat fences, but we wanted something a little more custom to our needs, and we were able to make that happen by building it ourselves.
-It's built from pressure-treated wood and cedar, which will help keep it standing upright and looking nice for many years to come.
+It's built from pressure-treated wood and cedar, which will help keep it standing upright and looking nice for many years.
 It's 8 feet tall, so even if one of the cats wants to climb over, they won't be able to reach the top rail.
 The total cost was between $200-$300, depending on how much lumber you have on hand or need to buy.